anbruzga/Loans-Calculator/README.md

 ## Instructions:
 If all fields are not empty, the calculator will calculate the field which has the blinking cursor.
 Alternatively, the calculator will try to find a void value which seems logical to calculate.
 Though, this will not work in Savings View as PMT is optional.
 In short, the calculator will count everything, excluding interest rate when PMT is given.
+* Yellow colour text field means that the answer is NOT coherent.
+For example, if it is with minus where it should not be.
+* Red colour means that some input is missing
+* Green colour highlights the field that just got calculated

 ## Additional info on maths behind.
 1. Compounding period is always monthly